 The previous week, Roxy had played a live radio session for John Peel and supported David Bowie at the Rainbow in London

 The show was recorded on a Wednesday and broadcast on the following evening.
-So on August 23, Bryan Ferry, Eno, Phil Manzanera, Paul Thompson, Andy Mackay and Rik Kenton all trooped off to BBC Television Centre in the bleak north London district of White City.
+So on August 23, Bryan Ferry, Eno, Phil Manzanera, Paul Thompson, Andy Mackay and Rik Kenton all trooped off to BBC Television Centre in the bleak west London district of White City.
 A lot of the people rushing around the city that day were headed for the famous Tutankhamun exhibition at the British Museum, which had a record 1.6 million visitors before it closed in September.
 Roxy were having a busy time of it too – the previous week they’d played a live radio session for John Peel as well as supporting David Bowie at the Rainbow in London.
 Today’s performance of ‘Virginia Plain’ would take place in one of Television Centre’s light-entertainment studios.

 Sharing the bill with Roxy on the programme were Mott the Hoople (performing ‘All the Young Dudes’), Slade (‘Mama Weer All Crazee Now’), Lynsey de Paul (‘Sugar Me’) and the female dance troupe Pan’s People, who were jigging around to a cover version of the old Motown song ‘Too Busy Thinking About My Baby’ by the US band Mardi Gras.
 So Ferry achieved one of his ambitions that day – because he later said (perhaps not entirely tongue-in-cheek) that his motivation for writing a hit single was the chance to meet Babs, Dee Dee and the rest of the girls.